Keynote speakers

 He received his Ph.D. and Master's degrees from the University of Maryland, College Park in 1992 and 1989 and a Bachelor's degree in 1985 from the Indian Institute of Technology, Delhi, all in electrical engineering.
 His thesis also contributed to V.34, the ITU voice-band modem international standard.
 He has over 50 issued patents and more than 150 pending.
 He has won numerous industry awards.
 He was indicted to the Innovations Hall of Fame, University of Maryland, College Park, in 2006.
 In 2007 he received the IIT Delhi Distinguished Alumni Award.
 Dr. Laroia is a Fellow of the IEEE.

 Shailesh Rao is Managing Director for Google India.
-In this role, he is responsible for Google's domestic business, developing strategic partnerships and enhancing relationships with industry and government in India.
+In this role, h e is responsible for Google's domestic business, developing strategic partnerships and enhancing relationships with industry and government in India.
 Additionally, he has been appointed as Managing Director for Media & Platforms, Asia Pacific.
 In this capacity, Shailesh is responsible for Google’s display advertising business across the region which includes video (YouTube), social media (Orkut), mobile, and advertising on Google’s Content Network.

 Shailesh brings a wealth of experience with him having served as Director for Google based at the company's headquarters in Mountain View, California.
 In this role Shailesh was responsible for growing Google's Local Search business globally, driving Google's third party channel programs, as well as managing new content partnership programs on a worldwide basis.
 Prior to Google, Shailesh was Vice President of Products for Yodlee, a leading solutions provider to the global financial services industry, managing all aspects of product and corporate development.
 Previously at Yodlee, Shailesh also served as Director of Business Development, forging many of the company’s strategic partnerships and channel strategies.